American Left: Origins and developments (17th century–20th century)

 Anarchists split from the Socialist Labor Party to form the Revolutionary Socialist Party in 1881.
-By 1885 they had 7,000 members, double the membership of the SLP.
+By 1885, they had 7,000 members, double the membership of the SLP.
 They were inspired by the International Anarchist Congress of 1881 in London.
 There were two federations in the United States that pledged adherence to the International.
-A convention of immigrant anarchists in Chicago formed the International Working People's Association (Black International), while a group of Native Americans in San Francisco formed the International Workingmen's Association (Red International).
+A convention of immigrant anarchists in Chicago formed the International Working People's Association (Black International), while a group of native-born Americans in San Francisco formed the International Workingmen's Association (Red International).
 Following a violent demonstration at Haymarket in Chicago in 1886, public opinion turned against anarchism.
 While very little violence could be attributed to anarchists, the attempted murder of a financier by an anarchist in 1892 and the 1901 assassination of the American president, William McKinley, by a professed anarchist led to the ending of political asylum for anarchists in 1903.
 In 1919, following the Palmer Raids, anarchists were imprisoned and many, including Emma Goldman and Alexander Berkman, were deported.
 Yet anarchism again reached great public notice with the trial of the anarchists Sacco and Vanzetti, who would be executed in 1927.

 Daniel De Leon, who became leader of the SLP in 1890, took it in a Marxist direction.
-Eugene V. Debs, who had been an organizer for the American Railway Union formed the rival Social Democratic Party of America in 1898.
+Eugene V. Debs, who had been an organizer for the American Railway Union, formed the rival Social Democratic Party of America in 1898.
 Members of the SLP, led by Morris Hillquit and opposed to the De Leon's domineering personal rule and his anti-AFL trade union policy joined with the Social Democrats to form the Socialist Party of America (SPA).
 In 1905, a convention of socialists, anarchists and trade unionists disenchanted with the bureaucracy and craft unionism of the AFL, founded the rival Industrial Workers of the World (IWW), led by such figures as William D. "Big Bill" Haywood, Helen Keller, De Leon and Debs.